Collective-work/Automated-release-notes/README.md

 1. We use linear
 2. Every week, tickets with PRs merged go in a column on our engineering board `'Deployed (this week)'`
-3. At the end of every weeks, I look at all those tickets and create a changelog I push to the team (this used to take me hours, mainly the reason I decided to automate it)
+3. At the end of every week, I look at all those tickets and create a changelog I push to the team (this used to take me hours, mainly the reason I decided to automate it)
-4. I push the update on slack, adding some ping here and there and some additional picture for context - people react and are generally happy 😉
+4. I push the update on slack, adding some ping here and there and some additional picture for context - people react and are generally happy that we progress 😉

 ## What this does